Jdean005/FlowRedirect/README.md

 # FlowRedirect
-Aura Component to surface redirects.
+Aura Component to enable dynamic redirects in Salesforce Flows.
 (Custom redirect in Screenflows)

 To use this component simply create a screenflow and add a final screen component that you will use to host this redirect component.